Having a strong identity is very important.

 6. When you are designing a brand new logo – start from a favicon level.
-If it works on small scale (16×16 pix) it will work on larger one too.
+If it works on a small scale (16×16 pix) it will work on larger one too.
 It’s good if it works in black and white or as a tattoo so if reduced down small or photocopied it can still be recognisable.

 7. Use classical feng shui to calculate your auspicious image.

-8. A well designed logo gives direction, faith, energy and meaning.
+8. A well-designed logo gives direction, faith, energy and meaning.
 It also adds value to your brand equity – invest in your logo if you are serious about your business.

 9. Use a font that resonates with your brand, your values and business objectives (the font I used in designing my Feng Shui Logos logo is called Bliss which is actually very fractal – and it represents my passion for designing logos).

 10. If in doubt ask an expert for advice.
 Read top tips on how to feng shui logos